 - Windows 10 Creators Update brings a bevy of new features and improvements, such as the Cloud-Delivered Protection for Windows Defender.

-- However, if you want to turn these features off, change the settings using Group Policy Editor.
+- However, if you want to disable the Cloud security scan, change the settings using Group Policy Editor.

 - You can also deactivate the Defender's Cloud-Based Protection by adding certain registry keys.